DGoodman-Data/SQL-/README.md

 # SQL-
-A collection of my SQL projects in MySQL
+A collection of my SQL projects in MySQL and PowerBI